 Welcome!
-I am a Ph.D. candidate in Economics at the University of Bonn.
-In June 2024 I will join Bocconi University as a Postdoctoral Researcher and in January 2025 I will join the Adam Smith Business School at the University of Glasgow as an Assistant Professor of Economics.
+I am a Postdoctoral Researcher at Bocconi University.
+In January 2025 I will join the Adam Smith Business School at the University of Glasgow as an Assistant Professor of Economics.
+I received my Ph.D. in 2024 from the University of Bonn.

 My research fields are environmental economics and behavioral economics.
 I examine the effectiveness of interventions aimed at promoting sustainable behaviors, and am particularly interested in the behavioral channels driving treatment effects.